vshcheglov/k8test/README.md

 DB_PASS=dbpass
 REDIS_HOST=redishost
 REDIS_PORT=redisport
-SEND_FROM=service@example.net
-BATCH_OFFSET_TIME=3600
+BATCH_OFFSET_SECONDS=3600
+EMAIL_NOTIFICATION_FROM=service@example.net
 ```

-## Import test data
+## Importing test data
-If you want to test the app, you can create test mysql database and then import its schema
+If you want to test the application, you can create a test MySQL database and then import its schema:

 `mysql -u dbuser -p dbname < schema.sql`

-Then fill it with test data
+After that, populate it with test data:

 `php dumbdata.php`

-## Run the app
+## Running the Application

 ### Using docker

-#### Build docker container
+#### Building the Docker Container

 `docker build -t k8app .`

-#### Run docker container
+#### Running the Docker Container

-If your db and redis installed locally
+If your MySQL and Redis are installed locally:
- - linux: `docker run --network="host" -d k8app` (not tested on linux but should work)
+ - Linux: `docker run --network="host" -d k8app` (not tested on linux but should work)
- - osx: use `host.docker.internal` instead of `localhost` in `.env`, then `docker run -d k8app`
+ - MacOS: Use `host.docker.internal` instead of `localhost` in `.env`, then run `docker run -d k8app`

 In other cases:
- - just `docker run -d k8app`
+ - Simply run `docker run -d k8app`

 ### Manually

-- Install cron jobs from cron.conf to your crontab
+- Install cron jobs from `cron.conf` into your crontab.
-- Install supervisor if not installed and add configuration like in supervisord.conf
+- Install Supervisor if it's not already installed.
+- Configure Supervisor as specified in supervisord.conf.
-- Start supervisor tasks to run consumers
+- Start Supervisor tasks to run consumers.

 ## After run

-If you don't want to wait for cron execution, you can exec into docker container and execute cron jobs manually to populate queues
+If you don't want to wait for cron execution, you can execute cron jobs manually to populate queues by entering the Docker container and running the cron jobs.